Ceiling roses are a key part of the ceiling decoration in Victorian and Edwardian houses and also feature in Inter-War houses

 An Armadale man who requested sourcing of a clock as a gift for his wife

 You have helped because we didn’t know where to begin in identifying what is original and what is not.

 Owners of a 1930’s Glen Iris house they are restoring and extending

 We should have called you in before we started the restoration and extension!

 A South Yarra couple seeking advice on decorative aspects for their Victorian house

-Talk to our experts about your requirement of Ceiling Rose & Plasterwork.
+Talk to our experts about your requirement for Ceiling Rose & Plasterwork.